CTPD: Cross-Modal Temporal Pattern Discovery for Enhanced Multimodal Electronic Health Records Analysis: Experiment

 \subsection{Comparison with SOTA Baselines}

-Table~\ref{tab:comparison_with_sota_mimic_iii} presents a comparison of our proposed \modelname\ against three types of baselines: MITS-based methods, clinical notes-based methods, and multimodal EHR-based methods.
-Our \modelname, which incorporates both timestamp-level embeddings and temporal pattern embeddings from multimodal data, consistently achieves the best performance across two tasks on all three different metrics.
+\para{Results on MIMIC-III.} Table~\ref{tab:comparison_with_sota_mimic_iii} presents a comparison of our proposed \modelname\ against 3 types of baselines: MITS-based methods, clinical notes-based methods, and multimodal EHR-based methods.
+Our \modelname, which incorporates cross-modal temporal pattern embeddings, consistently achieves the best performance across all 6 metrics.
 Specifically, \modelname\ shows a $1.89\%$ improvement in F1 score on the 48-IHM task, and a $1.2\%$ improvement in AUROC and $1.92\%$ in AUPR on the more challenging 24-PHE task, compared to the second-best results.

-Note that the standard deviation of our approach is relatively small, which further validates the significant improvements we have achieved compared with baselines.
-Overall, \modelname\ outperforms all baselines considered in this paper across two clinical tasks over three metrics, demonstrating its effectiveness in extracting cross-modal temporal patterns to enhance clinical outcome prediction.
+Additionally, we have conducted statistical analysis in Table~\ref{tab:statistic_analysis} to assess statistical significance. \modelname\ demonstarted significant gains over SOTAs (p value $< 0.05$) in 5 out of 6 settings, indicating its effectiveness in analyzing multimodal EHR.